EGYPT – Northeast & Sinai

 Mount Sinai’s rocks were formed during the late stage of the evolution of the Arabian-Nubian Shield.
 Mount Sinai displays a ring complex that consists of alkaline granites intruded into diverse rock types, including volcanics that are represented by subaerial flows and eruptions and subvolcanic porphyry.
 Generally, the nature of the exposed rocks in Mount Sinai indicates that they were formed at different depths from one another.

 Religious significance.
 Judaism/Christianity.
-Immediately north of the mountain is the 6th century Saint Catherine’s Monastery.
-The summit has a mosque that is still used by Muslims, and a Greek Orthodox chapel, constructed in 1934 on the ruins of a 16th-century church, that is not open to the public.
+Immediately north of the mountain is the 6th-century Saint Catherine’s Monastery.
+The summit has a mosque still used, and a Greek Orthodox chapel, constructed in 1934 on the ruins of a 16th-century church, that is not open to the public.
 The chapel encloses the rock which is considered to be the source for the biblical Tablets of Stone.
 At the summit also is “Moses’ cave”, where Moses was said to have waited to receive the Ten Commandments.

 Ascent and summit.
 There are two principal routes to the summit.
 The longer and shallower route, Siket El Bashait, takes about 2.5 hours on foot, though camels can be used.
 The steeper, more direct route (Siket Sayidna Musa) is up the 3,750 “steps of penitence” in the ravine behind the monastery.
 Take a Bedouin guide arranged by a man who lives behind the monastery.
 750 LE

-There is both a mosque and church on the summit.
+There is both a mosque and a church on the summit.

 Some Tentative WHS (that I didn’t visit as I was not allowed to travel on the Newibah Road that transects the Sinai Peninsula.